Haiti: Biodiversity

 Haiti is home to four ecoregions: Hispaniolan moist forests, Hispaniolan dry forests, Hispaniolan pine forests, and Greater Antilles mangroves.

-Despite its small size, Haiti's mountainous terrain and resultant multiple climatic zones has resulted in a wide variety of plant life.
+Despite its small size, the mountainous terrain and resultant multiple climatic zones have resulted in a wide variety of plant life.
+About 5,000 species of plants have been identified in Haiti, including over 3,000 woody plants, trees, and shrubs, 600 species of fern, and 160 orchids.
 Notable tree species include the breadfruit tree, mango tree, acacia, mahogany, coconut palm, royal palm and West Indian cedar.
-The forests were formerly much more extensive, but have been subject to severe deforestation.

 Most mammal species are not native, having been brought to the island since colonial times.
 However, there are various native bat species, as well as the endemic Hispaniolan hutia and Hispaniolan solenodon.
-Whale and dolphin species can also be found off Haiti's coast.
+Whale and dolphin species can be found off the coast.
 There are over 260 species of birds, 31 endemic to Hispaniola.
-Notable endemic species include the Hispaniolan trogon, Hispaniolan parakeet, grey-crowned tanager and the Hispaniolan Amazon.
+Notable endemic species include the Hispaniolan trogon, Hispaniolan parakeet, grey-crowned tanager and the Hispaniolan amazon.
 There are also several raptors, as well as pelicans, ibis, hummingbirds and ducks.
 Reptiles are common, with species such as the rhinoceros iguana, Haitian boa, American crocodile and gecko.